serafae/senshi/README.md

 This GitHub Pages project is a <i>Sailor Moon</i> fan-based project meant to reflect each character closely to canon of the main Senshi.
 No side characters will be included due to regional constraints.

-Serafae's Senshi will be imported and exported to GitHub to 100% by completion.
+<b><i>Serafae's Senshi</i></b> will be imported and exported to GitHub to 100% by completion.
+Each item will be organized accordingly.